dpmus/tools/README.md

 - [Microsoft Word](https://www.microsoft.com/en-us/microsoft-365/word)
   - Free for University affiliates, subscriptions for everyone else
-  - DOCX file format is industry standard for journals and publishers
+  - `.docx` file format is industry standard for journals and publishers
   - Not open source
   - Pushes cloud storage and now AI
 - [LibreOffice](https://www.libreoffice.org/)
   - Open source, free for everyone
-  - Uses ODT format by default but highly compatible with DOCX
+  - Uses `.odt` format by default but highly compatible with `.docx`
-	- LibreOffice is better at rendering DOCX files than Word is at ODT
+	- LibreOffice is better at rendering `.docx` files than Word is at `.odt`
-  - Excellent PDF export options
+  - Excellent `.pdf` export options
   - User interface feels like Word 2003 (a benefit to some...)
 - [Scrivener](https://www.literatureandlatte.com/)
   - More like a combination of Obsidian and Word/LibreOffice
-  - Allows you to write in snippets, rearrange them, and compile into DOCX and other formats
+  - Allows you to write in snippets, rearrange them, and compile into `.docx` and other formats
   - Geared toward novel and book writers but can be used to organize research
   - Not open source
   - One-time fee, must buy versions for MacOS, Windows, and mobile separately
   - Academic discount

-## Plaintext Workflow
+## Writing in Plain Text

 The following tools are for a different way of working.
-They involve drafting in a text editor and then exporting to DOCX, PDF, HTML.
+They involve drafting in a text editor and then exporting to `.docx`, `.pdf`, `.html`.
 Originally developed by bloggers and digital-first authors but gaining traction among academics.
-Parallel to the LATEX and [Overleaf](https://www.overleaf.com/) workflow used in the sciences.
+Parallel to the [LaTex](https://www.latex-project.org/) and [Overleaf](https://www.overleaf.com/) workflow used in the sciences.
+[The Programming Historian](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) has an excellent article explaining the advantages and mechanics of this workflow.

 ### Markdown

-- Markdown is a way of formatting plain text that allows for basic formatting, like **bold**, *italics*, headings, and footnotes^[Sample footnote].
+- Markdown is a way of formatting plain text that allows for basic formatting, like **bold**, *italics*, headings, and footnotes.[^1]
 - You use a plain text editor to write in Markdown.
 Then, you use a utility---either one built into the text editor itself or a separate program---to convert the markdown to an output format.

+[^1]: A sample footnote.

 ### Text Editors